sammyne/mastering-ethereum/chapter07-smart-contracts-and-solidity/README.md

   - The "minor" number is incremented as backward-compatible features are added in between major releases
   - The "patch" number is incremented for backward-compatible bug fixes

+  > In practice, Solidity treats the "minor" number as if it were the major version and the "patch" number as if it were the minor version.

 - Solidity programs can contain a pragma directive that specifies the minimum and maximum versions of Solidity that it is compatible with, and can be used to compile your contract

 ### Download and Install

 - Detailed in [the Solidity documentation](https://solidity.readthedocs.io/en/v0.5.6/installing-solidity.html)
+- In my case, I would use the docker-based version encapsulated as the [solc.sh](../solc.sh) script
+  - Contracts to compile MUST be placed in the `contracts` directory

 ### Development Environment